fcastr0/intdataviz/Project1_Exploratory/README.md

 For the exploratory project I will be working with NYC police settlement data and map the number of complaints from 2010 to 2019.
 I will incorporate line graphs, bar charts, and perhaps a map of NYC to help locate which areas/precincts had the most cumulative complaints.
 Sketch of what's to come is [here](https://excalidraw.com/#room=94f1b7be35b41ceb2877,jUU-p_QIYB7y_jh_IqUyRA)

-## Updates following project finalization:
+## Updates Following Project Finalization:
 After completing and finalizing my project, the text below will walk through my thought process, iterations, and changes made throughout the project.

 During the ideation process and initial sketches, I knew I wanted to work with bar charts and line graphs since these methods were the simplest ways to get my objective across to the audience.